gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 The SCTP implementation will be responsible for handling ICMP messages and their validation as specified in {{RFC9260}} Section 10.
-This means that the ICMP validation needs to be done in relation to the actual sent SCTP packets with the CRYPTO chunk and not the unprotected payload.
-However, valid ICMP errors or information may indirectly be provided to the protection engine, such as an update to PMTU values based on packet to big ICMP messages.
+This means that the ICMP validation needs to be done in relation to the actual sent SCTP packets with the DTLS chunk and not the unprotected payload.
+However, valid ICMP errors or information may indirectly be provided to the protection operator, such as an update to PMTU values based on packet to big ICMP messages.

 ## Path Selection Considerations {#multipath}